rolfvreijdenberger/izzum-statemachine/README.md

 TO DESCRIBE
 ### persistance 3. storing transition history and state data in sql backends
 TO DESCRIBE
-### persistance 4. storing transition history and state data in redis
+### persistance 4. storing transition history and state data in redis or mongodb
 TO DESCRIBE
 ### loading statemachine configuration
 TO DESCRIBE